zzzyuqing/zzzyuqing.github.io/_pages/cv.md

   <img src="../images/2Dgame.jpg" width="100%" alt="dreammat">
 </div>
 <div style="flex: 80%; padding: 5px;">
-  A project for the "C Programming Language" course, this is a 2D bullet hell game where  players earn points by successfully shooting at moving saucers, but the game ends if they are hit.
+  <p>A project for the "C Programming Language" course, this is a 2D bullet hell game where  players earn points by successfully shooting at moving saucers, but the game ends if they are hit.
 The entire game was developed solely in C language, utilizing a minimalist graphics library that only supports line and circle drawing.
 It features a rudimentary user system and a robust game design logic.
   <a href="https://www.bilibili.com/video/BV1jYgCeiEjc/">demo </a>
   </div>
 </div>

-### Website design:
+<b>Website design:</b>

 <div style="display: flex;">
   <div style="flex: 20%; padding: 5px;">
   <img src="../images/covid.jpg" width="100%" alt="dreammat">
 </div>
 <div style="flex: 80%; padding: 5px;">
-  A project for the "Cross-Media Visualization" course, this is a visual analysis system constructed using Vue.
+  <p>A project for the "Cross-Media Visualization" course, this is a visual analysis system constructed using Vue.
 It takes into account both medical and sociological perspectives and contrasts the similarities and differences between COVID-19 and SARS in aspects of regional transmission, epidemic control, and topic discussions.
   <a href="https://www.bilibili.com/video/BV1mo4y1o7Gx/">demo </a>
   </div>
 </div>